Targeted Poverty Alleviation: Outlook

 Around 30 million people will still be waiting to be lifted out of poverty by 2020.
 Those left behind will face the most difficulty getting over the poverty line.
 Many live in very remote areas, which lack the resources needed to develop.
 These people will need to be relocated.
 Between 2016 and 2020, the government plans to relocate 9.8 million people, most of them from western provinces.
 Some are disabled or seriously ill and rely solely on government allowances.

 Political actors and structures

 Xi Jinping

-Poverty alleviation has been one of Xi Jinping‘s priorities.
-The ruling Communist Party of China, led by General Secretary Xi, set 2020 as the year that the country should wipe out poverty and become a moderately prosperous society or “Xiaokang“ Xi said "no one should be left behind on the road towards Xiaokang.”
+Poverty alleviation has been one of Xi Jinping's priorities.
+The CCP set 2020 as the year that the country should wipe out poverty and become a moderately prosperous society or xiaokang.
+Xi has said that "no one should be left behind on the road towards xiaokang."

-China's official media reports that state Xi has toured dozens of impoverished villages since he took office as General Secretary of the Communist Party of China (paramount leader) in 2012, “sharing his rich experience in poverty-eradication work and putting himself on the front lines of the war on poverty.”
+China's official media reports that Xi has toured dozens of impoverished villages since he took office as CCP general secretary in 2012, "sharing his rich experience in poverty eradication work and putting himself on the front lines of the war on poverty."
 In November 2013, he paid an inspection visit to Xiangxi, Hunan province in central China.
-During his tour to Shibadong village in Xiangxi, Xi asked the local government to take measures to “keep track of every household and individual in poverty to verify that their treatment is having the desired effect."
+During his tour to Shibadong village in Xiangxi, Xi asked the local government to take measures to "keep track of every household and individual in poverty to verify that their treatment is having the desired effect."